composewell/streamly/docs/Developer/Data.Scanl.md

 the dispatch path for the lifetime of the stream.

-In postscan, the initial value is not emitted, so this extra state can usually be eliminated.
+In postscan, the initial value is not emitted, so this extra state can be eliminated.
 However, a monadic initial value still requires a separate initialization state to execute the effect exactly once before entering the main state machine.